Department of Energy Zero Energy Ready Homes

 South-East/-West Roof Faces: This house has plenty of south-east and south-west facing roof space for mounting solar electric panels.

-Conduit & Mounting Space: There’s also a conduit that runs from the attic to the electrical panel in the basement where there is amble space for mounting a PV inverter or a back-up battery.
+Conduit & Mounting Space: There’s also a conduit that runs from the attic to the electrical panel in the basement where there is ample space for mounting a PV inverter or a back-up battery.

 This house is “ready” for solar.